 - Fruit Plate - seasonal fruits, honey yogurt, seed granola, toasted sunflower butter

-We tried the sour cream waffles, which had a slightly crispy exterior and a thick, fluffy interior — striking a perfect balance!
+Leap decided on the quiche, which is one of the more popular breakfast options.
+He agreed that it's a worthy top dish.
+I tried the sour cream waffles, which had a slightly crispy exterior and a thick, fluffy interior — striking a perfect balance!
 For the toppings, raspberries, roasted apples and the orange-maple syrup brought out a nice blend of fruity flavors.
-Lily, who ordered from the kids' menu, stuck with her favorite Mickey waffles.
+Tad, an always-hungry tween, got the simple yet filling Two Eggs entrée.
+Lily, who ordered from the kids' menu (and got a cute sticker!), stuck with her favorite Mickey waffles.
 Tadpoles can choose from one entrée (scrambled eggs, fruit and yogurt or Mickey waffles) and two sides (roasted potatoes, bacon, sausage, fruit cup or seed granola).
 We thought that the themed starters, paired with traditional breakfast offerings for the main course, was the right mix for kiddos, encouraging them to try something new and fun, while also offering familiar favorites.

 And it's not just the intricate theming and delicious food.
 The character interactions at Breakfast à la Art with Mickey and Friends were top-notch.
 Mickey, Minnie, Donald and Daisy took their time when they individually stopped by our table to greet us.
 They all posed for lots of photos and gave us big hugs!
 Daisy even showed off her best pirouette.
 About once an hour, music will play, and they dance around the dining room to celebrate any special occasions, making it a fun choice for birthday boys and girls.
 Be sure to watch the way that the characters interact with one another too.
 At one point, Mickey and Donald were making silly faces at each other across the room!
 But eventually, they embraced in a big hug right in front of our table.